+Item 15 - Exhibits and Financial Statement Schedules

+A. Documents filed as part of this report are incorporated:

+- In Part II, Item 8 1.

+- 2. None.

-Item 15 - I Exhibits and Financial Statement Schedules A. Docu uments filed as part of this report are incorporated: 1.
-In Part II, Item 8 2.
-None.
-3. Exhibits.
-Exh ibit No. Description of Exhibits 3.2 Certificate of Formation 3.3 First Amendment to Ninth Amended and Restated Limited Liability Company Operating Agreement of Redwood Mortgage Investors IX, LLC dated June 20, 2018 (incorporated by reference the form 8-k filed with the SEC on June 22, 2018) 4.1 Subscription Agreement and Power of Attorney, including Special Notice for California Residents 10.1 Form of Distribution Reinvestment Plan 10.2 Loan Servicing Agreement 10.3 Form of Note 10.4 Form of Deed of Trust 10.5 Form of Participating Broker-Dealer Agreement 10.6 Form of Advisory Agreement 10.7 Form of Formation Loan Promissory Note 23.1 Consent of Independent Registered Public Accounting Firm 31.1 Certification of Manager pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Manager pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 99.1 Report by Redwood Mortgage Corp. of the estimated fair value at December 31, 2020 of a unit of Redwood Mortgage Investors IX, LLC 101.
-INS XBRL Instance Document 101.
-SCH XBRL Taxonomy Extension Schema Document 101.
-CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.
-DEF XBRL Taxonomy Extension Definition Linkbase Document 101.
-LAB XBRL Taxonomy Extension Label Linkbase Document 101.
-PRE XBRL Taxonomy Extension Presentation Linkbase Document
+- 3. Exhibits.

+Exhibit No. Description of Exhibits Ninth Amended and Restated Limited Liability Company Operating Agreement (included as Appendix A to the prospectus).
+3.1 3.2 Certificate of Formation 3.3 First Amendment to Ninth Amended and Restated Limited Liability Company Operating Agreement of Redwood Mortgage Investors IX, LLC dated June 20, 2018 (filed as Exhibit 3.3 to the Company's Current Report on Form 8-K dated as of June 20, 2018, (File No. 000-55601) incorporated herein by reference).
+3.4 Second Amendment to Ninth Amended and Restated Limited Liability Company Operating Agreement of Redwood Mortgage Investors IX, LLC dated effective March 11, 2022 (filed as Exhibit 3.1 to the Company's Current Report on Form 8-K dated as of March 11, 2022, (File No. 000-55601) incorporated herein by reference).
+4.1 Subscription Agreement and Power of Attorney, including Special Notice for California Residents 10.1 Form of Distribution Reinvestment Plan 10.2 Loan Servicing Agreement 10.3 Form of Note 10.4 Form of Deed of Trust 10.5 Form of Participating Broker-Dealer Agreement 10.6 Form of Advisory Agreement 10.7 Form of Formation Loan Promissory Note 10.8 First Loan Modification Agreement dated as of March 4, 2022 (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K dated as of March 11, 2022, (File No. 000-55601) incorporated herein by reference.)
+23.1 Consent of Independent Registered Public Accounting Firm 31.1 Certification of Manager pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Manager pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 99.1 Report by Redwood Mortgage Corp. of the estimated fair value at December 31, 2021 of a unit of Redwood Mortgage Investors IX, LLC 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)